 3. Dove Beauty Sketches

-A final campaign that’s worth taking a look at is the Dove Beauty Sketches video we embedded below.
+A final campaign that’s worth taking a look at is the Dove Beauty Sketches.
 In this campaign, Dove teamed up with an artist to show women how beautiful they really are.
 Learn more about it here.

 - 3.8 billion global impressions

 - 73.4 million YouTube views

 Launching a marketing campaign can seem like a daunting task.
 It doesn’t have to be!
 Just follow the recommendations in this post:

 - Do your research